 Teens, age 13-17, who have received a diagnosis of stuttering or have been exhibiting signs of stuttering since childhood

 Through a combination of individual treatment sessions and group activities, teen participants will learn stuttering management and fluency-enhancing techniques, and work to transfer those skills into their real-life environments.
 Teens will work alongside their peers who also stutter to develop healthy attitudes and emotional responses to their stuttering.
-Parents of teens are also expected to participate during scheduled portions
+Parents of teens are also expected to participate in scheduled portions.

 UW Intensive Brochure